artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

        record is 'In Progress'.
 (It should be but the check is there because we previously did things differently.)

-Note: After a while the GoCardless payment status is changed from `confirmed` to `paid_out`.
+Note: the following working day the GoCardless payment status is changed from `confirmed` to `paid_out`.
 Normally the confirmed webhook will have processed the payment before this happens, but the extension will allow processing of payment confirmed webhooks if the payment's status is `paid_out` too.
 This can be